Preparation and Planning are Critical to Success

-We live in a wonderful and safe city but emergencies happen everywhere and we do our best to be ready to respond to anything.
-One of the best ways to prepare is to have a plan and we have developed a comprehensive All-Hazards plan for the University.
-A plan isn't worth much if it sits on the shelf which is why follow the Homeland Security Exercise and Evaluation Program to ensure that we are constantly evaluating, testing, and updating our plan to ensure we are using the latest best practices and are ready for emerging hazards and threats.
+One of the best ways to prepare is to plan, therefore we have developed and maintain a comprehensive all-hazards emergency operations plan for the university.
+UVM follows the Homeland Security Exercise and Evaluation Program (HSEEP) framework to verify that we are constantly evaluating, testing, and updating our plans.
+This process ensures that we are applying best practices and are ready for emerging hazards and threats.

 The Emergency Operations Plan Covers: